hacklaen/EasyRad/README.md

 | SUP | --- | --- | --- |
 | U | --- | --- | --- |

+If the rendering results in two or more consecutive empty lines, they are replaced by one empty line before putting into the clipboard.

 ## Tests